-A converter with the TEA1532 consists of an input filter, a transformer with a third winding (auxiliary), and an output stage with a feedback circuit.
+A converter with the TEA1532(A)P; TEA1532(A)T consists of an input filter, a transformer with a third winding (auxiliary), and an output stage with a feedback circuit.

-Capacitor $C{VCC}$ buffers the IC supply voltage, which is powered via the high voltage rectified mains during start-up and via the auxiliary winding during operation.
+Capacitor C{VCC} buffers the IC supply voltage, which is powered via the internal current source, that is connected to the rectified mains, during start-up and via the auxiliary winding during operation.

-A sense resistor $R{sense}$ converts the primary current into a voltage at pin SENSE.
-The value of $R{sense}$ defines the maximum primary peak current.
+A sense resistor R{sense} converts the primary current into a voltage at pin SENSE.
+The value of R{sense} defines the maximum primary peak current.